AdamHillingerSzekely/MSMRIBrain-FE-PipelineV1/README.md

   <img src="Images/GIBBON.jpeg" width="150">
 </p>

-## Manual Preprocessing Step For Own Brain MRI Scan
+## Manual Preprocessing Step Fo Brain MRI Scans
 This pipeline requires manual thresholding of white matter MRI scans achieved by a simple thresholding operation (Figure 1a), the same process is applied for grey matter (using the whole brain) and the lesions (using accompanying segmentation masks).
 These images are saved as NRRD files and imported into ParaView, a future aim is to automate these processes and integrate them into the automated pipeline (PointcloudToModelFullPipeline.m).
+This process is straightforward and must be performed if the user wishes to analyse a brain MRI scan of their choosing as opposed to using the sample input data.

 <p align="center">
   <img src="Images/MRI-Thresholding.png" width="330">